The Life of a Digital Nomad

 71. Be vulnerable and accept vulnerability

 Being vulnerable can require practice in friendships and romantic relationships.
-With friends, this is your chance to show them who you are, and it gives them permission to be more open with you.
+With friends, this is your chance to show them who you are, and it permits them to be more open with you.
 With your partner, vulnerability with one another builds trust.

 72. Start the day with them

 For couples, beginning each day with your partner is a show of solidarity.
-Even if you work opposite schedules, you can find ways to share the beginning of a new day together.
+Even if you work opposite schedules, you can find ways to share the beginning of a new day.
 Write a note or spend a few minutes in the morning seeing them off.

 73. Call it a day together